learningequality/cookiecutter-chef/{{cookiecutter.project_slug}}/README.md

  The `loadjs` option will load any scripts before reading the contents of the page, which can be useful for web scraping.

+If you need to use a custom session, you can also use the `session` option.
+This can be useful for sites that require login information.

 _For more examples, see `examples/openstax_souschef.py` (json) and `examples/wikipedia_souschef.py` (html)_